CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Introduction

-To address these challenges, we designed a novel data-driven method, CorVS, grounded in on-site studies.
-It identifies visually tracked subjects wearing sensors through two steps, as illustrated in Fig. \ref{fig:concept}.
+To address these challenges, we designed a novel data-driven method, CorVS+, grounded in on-site studies.
+It identifies visually tracked subjects wearing sensors through two steps, as illustrated in Fig. \ref{fig:overview}.
 First, it predicts correspondence probabilities and their reliabilities by deep learning for every pair of a trajectory and simultaneous sensor measurements.
 Second, it matches the trajectories and sensor measurements based on the predicted probabilities and reliabilities.
-We developed a dataset comprising trajectories and sensor measurements of warehouse workers and demonstrated the method's effectiveness.
-Our contributions are summarized below. \begin{itemize} \item We propose a deep learning model and training strategies for direct estimation of correspondence probabilities and reliabilities from trajectory features and sensor measurements. \item We propose a matching algorithm that incrementally associates the pairs based on the estimated probabilities and reliabilities, anticipating practical situations. \item We present evaluation metrics for person identification with a high presence of non-target individuals. \item We validated the method using unprecedented practical data collected in a warehouse and derived some empirical insights. \end{itemize}
+We developed a dataset comprising trajectories and sensor measurements of actual warehouse workers.
+And then, we demonstrated the superiority of CorVS+ over existing methods.
+This paper is an extended version of our preliminary work \cite{11213222}.
+While building upon its core framework, this paper introduces variable-length modeling and data augmentation, expands the dataset, and provides more comprehensive evaluations.
+Furthermore, the pre-trained model and dataset will be released at \url{https://doi.org/10.5281/zenodo.17745683} to support reproducibility and also foster research toward real-world applications.
+Our contributions are summarized below. \begin{itemize} \item We propose a deep learning model and training strategies for estimating correspondences directly from trajectory features and sensor measurements.
+This model is unique in several respects, including its variable-length processing and consideration of subjects' activeness. \item We propose a matching algorithm that incrementally associates the pairs based on the estimated probabilities and reliabilities, addressing practical situations. \item We created and will open up an unprecedented practical dataset comprising 27 hours of sensor measurements and 38 km of trajectories collected in a warehouse. \item We present evaluation metrics for person identification with a high presence of non-target individuals.
+The evaluation validated the method and derived empirical insights. \end{itemize}